cbor-wg/CBORbis/j.md

 present them to an application.
 See {{pseudocode}}.

-Even though CBOR attempts to minimize these cases, not all well-formed CBOR data is valid: for example, the encoded text string `0x62c0ae` does not contain valid UTF-8 and so is not a valid CBOR item.
-Also, specific tags may make semantic constraints that may be violated, such as a bignum tag enclosing another tag, or an instance of tag number 0 containing a byte string or a text string with contents that do not match {{RFC3339}}'s `date-time` production.
+Even though CBOR attempts to minimize these cases, not all well-formed CBOR data is valid: for example, the encoded text string `0x62c0ae` is not valid UTF-8 and so not a valid CBOR item.
+Also, specific tags may make semantic constraints that may be violated, such as a bignum tag containing another tag, or an instance of tag 0 containing a byte string or a text string with contents that don't match {{RFC3339}}'s `date-time` production.
 There is no requirement that generic encoders and decoders make unnatural choices for their application interface to enable the processing of